A Guide to Designing a Modern European Kitchen

 Conclusion

-What is a European kitchen style?
+What Is a European Kitchen Style?

-What are the characteristics of European style?
+What Are the Key Characteristics of European Kitchen Design?

-What is the difference between American and European kitchens?
+What Is the Difference Between American and European Kitchens?

 -